meliajm/bento/notes.md

     [] admin user cannot make orders?
     [] add conditionals to menu new controller
 [x] menu items crud
-[] form flash error messages
 [] description of each menu item

 [] search methods - in partials lessons/labs?

 [x] can view user show page in browser
-[] order can be deleted - need to add link to order index or show page?
+[x] order can be deleted - need to add link to order index or show page?
-[x] add validation so bento box must have at least one item [] drop down for lunch/dinner and snack/entree/side/drink
+[x] add validation so bento box must have at least one item

+[] form flash error messages
+[] drop down for lunch/dinner and snack/entree/side/drink
+[] ordered the list of menu items with class method

 omniauth user
 redirect not working for users show